 Fragments are data pieces located on different places of a hard drive.
 It sounds strange but it is what is it is.

 For instance, you create a new Microsoft Excel file, that file exists on your desktop or your document folder.
 You can perform different operations on it, edit, remove, insert or anything you want.
 You think that this all happening in one place, but in reality, this is happening on different locations on hard drive.

-Though you are working in a single file and saving all your data that belongs to that file, but in reality the data is getting stored on different places on hard drive.
+Though you are working in a single file and saving all your data that belongs to that file, in reality, the data is getting stored on different places on the hard drive.
 When yu open the file, hard drive pulls everything quickly and connects all the pieces showing them as a whole to you.

 Fragmentation can be understood by the example of a card game.
 The card game requires an entire deck of cards.
 Before playing the game you have to find the deck first.
 If the cards are spread across the room and collecting them would take time compared if they are nicely organized on the table.